g2glab/sandbox/README.md

+# G2G Sandbox

+`version 0.1.6`

-# Sandbox Web Application
+## Web Application

-version 0.1.6
+You can find the sandbox at http://g2g.fun

+## Local usage

-## Use with Docker
+### Use with Docker

-You can run the sandbox using the latest published image as follows:
+You can run the sandbox using Docker as follows:

     $ docker run -d \
       -p 8080:8080 \